Blake-design/learning-tree/README.md

 License: MIT
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-## Skip To

 # Synapse - Learning Application

 ## What is Synapse?

 Every step begins with a spark.
 The tiniest connections between neurons create pathways that have the power to shape how we see the world.

 Synapse is a progressive web application that maps your exploration of learning.
 You can this use map to find your way when your become lost, refreshing old concepts and quizing yourself on what you have learned.

-## How to use The Learning Tree
+## How to use Synapse

 Welcome to your start of your journey!

-The first time a User logs in they will be prompted to answer the folowing questions
+The first time a User logs in they will need to set up an account.

-** What area of focus are we learning? **

-  User responds with any single area of focus that applies to them
- ----- insert gif --  (user responds web development)

-** What topics of (usersAnswer) have you studied? ** User responds with any topics that applies to them
-  ----- insert gif --  (Html, CSS, JS)

-** Have these led to any additional sparks? ** user responds  no

-Great! we have started your knowledge map. please click any topic to make an entry.
+---- insert photo of sign up -----

+Now you can log in to start your journey.

+Once you found your user page you will need to begin entering data.

--- insert photo --
+**\_\_** insert photo of new user -------

-user clicks JS and modal opens

--- insert gif --
+On the top right is a menu that will give you opportunity to add information to your data tree.
+Click "Create".

+You will new see a form page prompting you to enter data.

+\_\_----isert photo of form page -------

-The modal with have the title and description of the node clicked.
+Your journey begins with a singular 'Spark" so enter a Title and brief description of the area of study.
-Below that is a form with the following entries:

-Focus (prefilled can be changed)
-Topic  (prefilled can be changed) category (prefilled can be changed- if completed) (entry) title
-(entry) description

-when the user hits submit it will create a new branch on the dendrogram depending on input.
+if you return to your user page you will see a tree truck of data displayed.

+----- new user tree ---

+To keep building out your graph return to the create page and enter the Title of the node you woud like to branch off of.

+eventually you will develop and interactive tree like so...

+----- developer tree -----

 ## How was it Built?